Angry Birds maker craters on bad guidance, losing half its market value

 tanked cratered after their latest quarterly earnings report painted a dismal future for the game maker.
 The stock is down 50 percent after the company sent investors a warning in their latest earnings report that revenues were likely to suffer in 2018.

 The strong reaction today was the result of investors feeling misled by the company’s optimism in past future guidance.
-Rovio, which is listed on Finland’s main stock exchange in Helsinki, forecast that its 2018 revenues would likely sink below the previous year and profits may dip as well as user acquisition costs have gotten higher and the future has become more uncertain.
+Rovio, which is listed on Finland’s main stock exchange in Helsinki, forecast that its 2018 revenues would likely sink below the previous year and profits may dip, as well, as user acquisition costs have gotten higher and the future has become more uncertain.

 Game developers that strike it rich off a single title have historically seemed to have a rough go as public companies.
-The company was valued at $1 billion preceding its IPO late last year, but the goings have been a bit rough with its market cap now sitting below $500 million.Featured Image: John Lamparski/WireImage/Getty Images
+The company was valued at $1 billion preceding its IPO late last year, but the goings have been a bit rough, with its market cap now sitting below $500 million.Featured Image: John Lamparski/WireImage/Getty Images

 0